MikeCod/HE/README.md

 ## Copyrights

-This library is an improvements for this repository by [PrimiHub](https://github.com/primihub/hehub).
+This library is an improvements of this repository by [PrimiHub](https://github.com/primihub/hehub).